-Halloween was my favorite holiday and an important one for my family, being my parent’s anniversary and my brother’s birthday.
-I have been making my own costumes since 2006, after going to my first convention with anime club and falling in love with the idea of wearing a costume more than once a year.
-In 2017 I was asked to guest at a convention, as a creator, for the first time.
+Halloween wasn’t just my father and I’s favorite holiday.
+It was my parents’ anniversary and my brother’s birthday.
+I have been making my own costumes since my father taught me in 2006, after going to my first convention with anime club and falling in love with the idea of wearing a costume more than once a year.
+In 2017 I was asked to guest at a convention as a creator for the first time and there was no looking back.
 I have since been hosted at over a dozen different conventions, run my own panels, and judged cosplay competitions as Scarlet Muse Cosplay.
-In 2018 alone, I attended 34 conventions and began contributions to Heroic Inner Kids for charity, with the hopes of raising more moving forward.
+In 2018, I attended 34 conventions and began contributions to Heroic Inner Kids for charity.
 From running panels and judging competitions to communicating with guests, I am just happy to be involved with so many wonderful events.
 This has really helped me to progress in the industry and learn quickly.
-As a happy owner of over 200 costumes, I am always making and acquiring more.
+As a happy owner of over 300 costumes, I am always making and acquiring more.
 Some are bought and altered, some are hand made, and some I just made the accessories for.
 These decisions are made based on time, cost, and expectations.

 I aim to keep the cosplay industry positive and inviting to everyone because when I was young it was very much my escape.
-I got bullied a lot and it is the one place where we all fit in and no one is judging.
-You can wear or be anyone you want for a couple of days without worrying what anyone thinks.
-We are all looking for friends and have our own “interesting” going on, so we aren’t judging yours.
+You can wear or be anyone you want for a couple of days without worrying about what anyone thinks.
+We are all looking for friends and have our own “interesting” going on.
+So, if anything, the more interesting, the better.
 Always remember “Too many people have opinions on things they know nothing about.
 And the more ignorant they are, the more opinions they have.” -Thomas Hildern

-My goal at conventions is just to get myself out there, share what I’ve learned, learn new things, and, most importantly, be sure everyone I meet leaves happy.
+Simply put… You!
+You are the reason I guest at conventions.
+My goal at my booth is just to get myself out there, share what I’ve learned, learn new things, and, most importantly, be sure everyone I meet leaves happy.

 Check me out on Facebook, Instagram, Twitch, and Twitter for more content!

-Support me on Twitch, Patreon, or Storenvy to help me do more and share it!
+Support me on Twitch or Patreon to help me do more and share it!

 Book me as a Convention Liaison, MC/Host, Panelist, Actress, or Guest!